 Amish Sugar Cookies are soft and fluffy and melt in your mouth.
 This vintage recipe takes everything you love about a sugar cookie but without the pain of chilling the dough and rolling it out.
 You’ll be snacking on these in no time!

 They aren’t just easier though – they also taste so much better!
-They are chewy, crispy, with such a buttery taste profile.
-You don’t even have to frost them, they’re good on their own.
+They are chewy and buttery with a slightly crisp edge.

 - SUGAR – Granulated white sugar is what I use.